 Holidays on Samos island

-With the choice of airport or port, there’s easy access from Athens and other nearby islands… bringing all that history and greenery, and those beaches and seaside villages even closer to you.
+With the choice of airport or port, there’s easy access from Athens and other nearby islands… bringing all that history and greenery, as well as the beaches and seaside villages, even closer to you.
 As long as you know where to look.